srcML/nameCollector/README.md

 `srcml foo.cpp --position -o foo.cpp.xml`

-`./nameCollector foo.cpp.xml -c -o results.csv`
+`./nameCollector foo.cpp.xml -f csv -o results.csv`

 `./nameCollector --help`

-Output is in CVS with -c option or plain text report.
+Output is plain text by default.
+Use -f csv or --csv for comma separated output.
 An output file can be specified with -o option.

 ## Developer Notes: